raspberrypilearning/creating-resources/git.md

 ### git init

+Alternatively to `git clone`, you can create the git repository on the command line using `git init`.

 1. Create a directory for your new project with `mkdir projectname` and enter the folder with `cd projectname`.
 If the project you want to add to GitHub already exists, make sure the project files are in their own folder, then `cd` in to it.
 1. Enter `git init` to initialise a git repository in the folder.
 1. Go to [github.com](https://github.com/) and create a new repository (make sure not to tick the `Initialize this repository with a README` box).